This article has been updated from a previous version.

 Car insurance is not an inconsiderable expense.
 Of course, more inexperienced drivers and those with spotty driving records will pay more than experienced drivers with clean records.

 That is a strong disincentive to urbanites who use public transit to get to work and want a car for evening and weekend outings only.
-But the cost of rental cars adds up for the occasional trip to the country, and schlepping the groceries home on public transit — or on foot with a bundle buggy — is few people’s idea of a fun Saturday afternoon activity.
+But the cost of rental cars adds up, and lugging groceries home via public transit, or a bundle buggy isn’t anyone’s idea of a fun Saturday afternoon.

 Enter pay-as-you-go car insurance.